Defined contribution health plans

 The IRS requires the following:

-• Documentation: The IRS requires that employees submit proper documentation verifying their claim for reimbursement and that supporting documentation is saved on file for ten years.
+- Documentation: The IRS requires that employees submit proper documentation verifying their claim for reimbursement and that employers save supporting documentation on file for ten years.

 Health Insurance Portability and Accountability Act (HIPAA)

-Defined contribution health plans are governed by HIPAA rules.
-To administer a plan correctly, the entity processing employee reimbursement claims receives protected health information (PHI) that is required to be held confidentially.
+HIPAA rules apply to defined contribution health plans.
+To administer a plan correctly, the entity processing employee reimbursement claims receives protected health information (PHI) that the government requires you to hold confidentially.

 Consolidated Omnibus Budget Reconciliation Act (COBRA)